kodous/GetTorrentMovies/README.md

 ```
 pip install python-qbittorrent
 ```
-you need to install as well QBittorrent software on your computer
+you need to install as well QBittorrent software on your computer and start it before launching the script